tik9/tik9.github.io/README.md

 #### Things I miss
 Python!
 Python..?
 Yes, Python. <i class="fab fa-python fa-2x"></i>

-The essence: this website is done and based around a static site generator (ssg), so be calm, young horse, and go for other (Python) projects if you like Python.
+This website is done off a static site generator (ssg) and JS, so be calm, young horse, and go for other (Python) projects if you like Python.